kaycix/humboldtnativeplants/index.md

 volunteer:
   - image_path: /assets/images/redwoods.jpeg
-    title: "Join the Conservation Movement"
+    title: "Volunteer Opportunities"
-    excerpt: "There are so many opportunities for people of all ages and backgrounds to make a difference through volunteer programs.
+    excerpt: "Volunteers play a critical role in helping local organizations meet their conservation goals.
+There are opportunities for people of all ages and backgrounds to make a difference.
 Learn about the natural world, save redwoods, spread native plants and make a positive impact on the world around us.
 Help to be a part of the change you want to see!"
     url: "/connection/volunteer"
     btn_label: "READ MORE &#8594;"